 Don’s Homemade Caramels.
 Chewy.
 Chocolately.
 Caramels.
 Positively mouth-watering.

 Don here.
-Today is National Chocolate Caramel Day so I’m telling you about my Homemade Caramels recipe.
+March 19 is National Chocolate Caramel Day so I’m reposting my Homemade Caramels recipe.

 These caramels are based on recipe with a long tradition.
 Legend has it that the Graham and Holden households (my first wife’s maternal lineage) made these for generations.
 The original recipe came from Dorothy Salem, who may have been related many generations ago.